-Brennan's, in the heart of the French Quarter is famous for breakfast any day and a full brunch on the weekends.
-There are 12 dining rooms that seat 550 people.
+Brennan's, in the heart of the French Quarter, is famous for breakfast any day and a full brunch on the weekends.
+There are 8 dining rooms.
 Most rooms overlook the courtyard, which is also used for dining.
 A former slave quarter building now protects the huge wine collection.
-Breakfast, which is served from 9 a.m. to 1 p.m., can typically consist of a Brandy Milk Punch, Eggs Hussarde, and Bananas Foster.
+Breakfast, which is served from 9 a.m. to 2 p.m., can typically consist of selections like a Brandy Milk Punch and Eggs Hussarde.

 The Court of Two Sisters is a secluded haven in the middle of the French Quarter.
-The nice thing about this restaurant is that you can go to a Jazz Brunch on any day from 9 a.m. to 8 p.m.
+The nice thing about this restaurant is that you can go to a Jazz Brunch on any day.
 So this is the place for you if you're not an early riser.
 The menu changes; it's more breakfast-like in the morning and features more hearty fare in the evening.

 For something out of the ordinary, visit the National World War II Museum in New Orleans.
 There is a wonderfully recreated 1940's era canteen that honors this memorable war-time tradition called the Stage Door Canteen.
 Here you can enjoy a pre-performance meal from the American Sector Restaurant.
 It's a great experience for brunch, lunch or dinner.